Fanno Creek: Fish and wildlife

 About 100 bird species, several kinds of mammals, and a few fish species live in the watershed.
-Mammals commonly seen include beaver, raccoon, opossum, spotted skunk, Douglas squirrel, and Townsend's chipmunk; black-tail deer and coyotes are more rare.
+Mammals commonly seen include Nutria, beaver, raccoon, opossum, spotted skunk, Douglas squirrel, and Townsend's chipmunk; black-tail deer and coyotes are more rare.
 Fanno Creek supports non-migrating coastal cutthroat trout that spawn in the fast-flowing, gravel-bottomed headwaters and grow to as long as 14 in.
 Other fish species found in the creek include sculpins, mosquitofish and eel.

 Beavers, rodents weighing up to 60 lb, have sometimes caused problems along Fanno Creek.
 In 2014 and 2015, a growing population of beavers gnawed down trees and dammed the creek in Greenway Park in Beaverton.
 Rising waters have covered one of the side trails in the park, which has been gated and closed.
 During heavy rains, water from the beaver pond sometimes covers the main trail.
 Park officials are considering a variety of options, including re-routing the trails, building a boardwalk over the water, or removing the beaver dams.